 - Now back probe the other wire at the connector.
 Your test light should come on.
 Otherwise, the switch is not working.

 The relay is a critical part of a cooling system.
 When it malfunctions or breaks down, it affects the electric cooling fan.
 The problem spreads to the rest of the cooling system, the engine, and the entire vehicle.

 The easiest way to know whether your relay is causing trouble, is to replace it with another relay.
 Check the power center for a similar relay.
 Something like a window or wiper relay.

 If you can’t find a suitable relay, you still can test the relay.
 Go ahead and read the steps described in Fuel Pump Relay – Function And Testing Procedures.
 The steps are the same for your relay.

-So, when checking for engine cooling fan problems, a modern vehicle may present a challenge.
-Consequently, some fan circuits are wired so the fan can come on at any time.
+So, when checking for electric cooling fan problems, a modern vehicle may present a challenge.
+Consequently, some fan circuits are wired, so the fan can come on at any time.
 Whether the engine is running or not.
-Finally, keep fingers and tools away from the fan blades.
+Above all, keep fingers and tools away from the fan blades.

 Thank You !